Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-families/programs/get-set-learn-grandparents.md

 <summary>

 # Get Set Learn for Grandparents
-### A program that focuses on literacy learning for grandparents and their grandchildren (birth to 12).
+### Get Set Learn for Grandparents is a program for grandparents and grandchildren (birth to 12).

 </summary>